SteamDeckHomebrew/decky-plugin-template/README.md

 3. Consult the [decky-frontend-lib](https://github.com/SteamDeckHomebrew/decky-frontend-lib) repository for ways to accomplish your tasks.
    - Documentation and examples are still rough,
    - While decky-loader primarily targets Steam Deck hardware so keep this in mind when developing your plugin.
-4. If you want an all encompassing demonstration of decky-frontend-lib's capabilites check out [decky-playground](https://github.com/SteamDeckHomebrew/decky-playground).
+4. If you want an all encompassing demonstration of decky-frontend-lib's capabilities check out [decky-playground](https://github.com/SteamDeckHomebrew/decky-playground).
 It shows off almost all of decky-frontend-lib's features.

 #### Other important information